A Ray Of Hope For The Children Of Sex Workers

 Basu estimates that over the years, New Light has cared for more than 600 children.
 She says they have gone on to success in many fields.
 Some of them work in restaurants, hotels, cruise ships and gas stations.
 Some are college graduates.
 And some of them teach and tutor children at New Light's facilities.

 One of those teachers is Sima Halder, who came to the shelter when she was 14.
-She is not the child of a sex worker, but New Light made an exception to prevent her from falling into a life of prostitution as do many girls in her neighborhood.
+She is not the child of a sex worker, but New Light made an exception to prevent her from falling into a life of prostitution, as many girls in her neighborhood do.
 She is now 28.

-"Both of my parents are illiterate and if not for New Light I wouldn't have been able to complete my higher education," says Halder.
+"Both of my parents are illiterate and if not for New Light, I wouldn't have been able to complete my higher education," Halder says.
 "I chose to become a teacher so that I can give back to the community where girls are constantly at risk of being forced into sex work.
 There is nothing else I would choose to do over the work I do."

 At the main shelter, she helps kids with homework, reviews their school progress and helps organize special events.
 New Light picked up the cost of Halder's secondary schooling; she later got a job to put herself through university.

-Helping Sex Workers, Too
+Helping Sex Workers Too

-The charity is also working to help the sex workers themselves – but that's a constant struggle, says Basu.
+The charity is also working to help the sex workers themselves — but that's a constant struggle, Basu says.

 "Many of these women were born into prostitution, and it's the only life they know.
 I find myself fighting for not only their children but for them."